OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 ## Before Running

-This library uses the [OpenZeppelin Upgrades CLI](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core) for upgrade safety checks, which are run by default during deployments and upgrades.
+This library uses the [OpenZeppelin Upgrades CLI](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-core) for upgrade safety validations, which are run by default during deployments and upgrades.

-If you want to be able to run upgrade safety checks, the following are needed:
+If you want to be able to run upgrade safety validations, the following are needed:
 1. Install [Node.js](https://nodejs.org/).
 2. Configure your `foundry.toml` to enable ffi, ast, build info and storage layout:
 ```toml